San Diego Annulment Attorney

 - Permanent physical incapacity: Annulment must be requested within 4 years of the marriage date.

 - Unsound mind: Annulment can be filed at any time.
 The incapacitated party’s family or designated agent can file on their behalf.

 - Bigamy: Annulment can be requested at any time as long as the married party is alive.

 If the statute of limitations has passed, the only way to end the marriage is through a divorce or dissolution.

 Contact a San Diego Annulment Attorney Today

 Ending a marriage for any reason can be difficult and emotional.
 Annulment is also a complicated legal process.
-You do not have to go through it alone; a compassionate San Diego annulment attorney at Sachdev Legal Group, APC is here to help.
+You do not have to go through it alone; a compassionate San Diego annulment attorney at San Diego Divorce Lawyers, APC is here to help.